 - 1.When an important decision that is believed to be the type of information that should be disclosed in a timely manner is made, or when a fact of the same type occurs, the president and the department leaders of the business base who have obtained the information immediately report it to the information management officer (the officer in charge of supervising Nidec's Public Relations & Advertising Department).

-- 2.The information disclosure deliberation committee headed by Nidec's Vice Chairman deliberates whether or not the information needs to be disclosed in a timely manner, when to disclose the information, what to disclose and how to disclose it.
+- 2.The information disclosure deliberation committee headed by the officer in charge of supervising Nidec's Investor Relations deliberates whether or not the information needs to be disclosed in a timely manner, when to disclose the information, what to disclose and how to disclose it.
 The information management officer makes the final decision.

 - 3.The information management secretariat (Nidec's Public Relations & Advertising Department) discloses the information based on thorough information management to secure fair disclosure of information and prevent insider trading.
 When information that should be disclosed in a timely manner pertains to a subsidiary, the subsidiary's department in charge discloses the information based on instructions by Nidec's Public Relations & Advertising Department.